shaunday/Horizons-Retrospective/README.md

 ## Overview:
-A trading Journal, will allow the user to add and manage ongoing trade positions.
+An online Trading Journal, will allow the user to add and manage ongoing trade positions.

 TBD1: Filtering of trades, Positions/allocations pie charts